Cloud Computing in Healthcare: How Technology is Improving the Industry

 Challenges Healthcare Companies Face

 In the healthcare industry, vast amounts of data are utilized daily.
-The companies' main challenges are related to the security of this data, accessibility, and cost optimization.
+The custom healthcare software development companies' main challenges are related to the security of this data, accessibility, and cost optimization.

 - High cost

 Medical organizations store and process tons of data collected from different devices.
 Keeping them on hardware demands constant maintenance and doesn't come cheap.
 At the same time, cloud computing applications in healthcare take the load off and offer to scale when more space is needed.